JonahZeng/IIViewer/README.md

 ```bash
 cpack -G DEB -C Release
 ```
-for AppImage, you should download [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases) first, and then prepare a .desktop and a icon file. a default icon and desktop file are placed in `icon` directory, you can simplely copy them to bin directory and cexecute linuxdeployqt:
+for AppImage, you should download [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases) first, and then prepare a .desktop and a icon file. a default icon and desktop file are placed in `icon` directory, you can simplely copy them to bin directory and execute linuxdeployqt:
 ```bash
 cp ./icon/default.png ./bin/Release/
 cp ./icon/default.desktop ./bin/Release/